sc0v0ne/LearnAI/faq.md

   - Should I Standardize then Normalize
   - How Do I Handle Out-of-Bounds Values
 - Using AI with Medical Images
+- How does NLP work
 - How to Develop a Chatbot
-- How to Develop Recommender Systems
 - Why are Robots not more common

 <!-- /MarkdownTOC -->